 - Mix some in with your lemonade

 - Opt for adding to my Strawberry Lemonade for the perfect summer cocktail

 How long does Basil Simple Syrup last?

-Basil Simple Syrup will last 2 weeks in the refrigerator but best if used within a week.
+Basil Simple Syrup will last 2 weeks in the refrigerator but is best if used within a week.

 How to Make Basil Syrup